Before They Leave Home

 What do student need to submit to CYA before their program starts?

 CYA’s North American Office will be in touch with students at every stage of the pre-departure process to ensure they submit everything necessary.
-Each student must submit all CYA forms, a signed participation agreement, and payment for program fees.
+Each student must submit all CYA forms, a signed participation agreement, and payment for any program fees that are not covered by the home institution.
 Semester/year students must also attend a visa webinar.

 How should students book their flight to Greece?